pithreeone/Navigation_Project/README.md

 1. Publish an topic which mission is `start_mapping` (state: `STOP`$\rightarrow$`START_MAPPING`$\rightarrow$`AUTO_MAPPING`) Let the topic name be `action`, or you can remap.

 2. Now robot will move automatically.

 3. You can also use telop_twist_keyboard to publish velocity topic.
 Topic name is `control_cmd_vel`.
 We can use the following command to change the topic name that teleop_twist_keyboard publish.
 `rosrun teleop_twist_keyboard teleop_twist_keyboard.py cmd_vel:=control_cmd_vel`

 4. Once finish mapping, publich an topic which mission is `check_map`.
 Then it will save map.
 The map will be saved in `/home/user-name/.ros`
 Set the following message for your topic :
     - `action.map_ok(bool) = true`
     - `action.set_map_name(string) = floor_XX`

+5. If the computer on robot do not have enough computility, you can launch the gmapping on your own PC.
+`roslaunch localization_run gmapping.launch`

 ## 4. The messages
 The package provides three custom message types.
 All of their numerical values are provided in SI units.